SAC: A Framework for Measuring and Inducing Personality Traits in LLMs with Dynamic Intensity Control: Specific Attribute Control (SAC)

-Next, we analyse inter-trait movement across LLMs to understand whether or not LLMs are capable of emulating latent psychological structures known in human personality science. \textbf{Co-movers} were selected by identifying the two traits with the largest deltas (positive or negative) accompanying the induction of a target trait as can be seen in Figure \ref{fig:gemini-claude-correlation-graph}.
-While this figure shows the results for Claude 3.7 Sonnet, we observed similar modulation and co-movement patterns in GPT-4o and Gemini 2.5 Flash as well, indicating that the SAC framework generalizes well across architectures (see supplementary material \cite{sac_zenodo}).
-The presence and behavior of these co-movers offer insights into whether LLMs capture inter-trait dependencies beyond the directly manipulated trait.
-Table \ref{tab:co-mover} summarizes the top co-movers for each target trait based on the most reactive trait shifts observed across all three LLMs.
-Across all experiments, we observe that all three LLMs not only respond to individual traits with fidelity but also adjust semantically related traits in a manner consistent with human personality psychology.
+Table \ref{tab:co-mover} summarizes the top co-movers for each target trait based on the most reactive trait shifts observed across all four LLMs.
+Across all experiments, we observe that all four LLMs not only respond to individual traits with fidelity but also adjust semantically related traits in a manner consistent with human personality psychology.
 These structured co-movements observed in Table \ref{tab:co-mover} are not merely reactive but suggest that LLMs have internalized coherent personality architectures.
-Our intensity-control method not only reveals these underlying structures, but also enables precise and interpretable persona shaping.
+Our intensity-control method reveals these underlying structures, and also enables precise and interpretable persona shaping.